winswangg/machine-learning-with-minishift/README.md

 Now it's time for some Minishift goodness.

-## Deploying our application to Minishift.
+## Part B: Deploying our Application to Minishift.

 ### Creating our project + application
 If you didn't install and setup Minishift at the start of this tutorial with [Mofe's guide](https://github.com/IBMDeveloperUK/minishift101/tree/master/workshop), go and do that now.